NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ```

 The runtime artifact is a [spring boot](https://spring.io/projects/spring-boot) application and will be created in ``service/skills-service-<version>.jar``;
-we ran ``mvn install`` to generate this artifact and the following sequence of steps was performed:
+we ran ``mvn install`` to generate this artifact and the following sequence of steps were performed:
 - Build dashboard web application: ``npm run build`` in dashboard project
 - Build client display web application: ``npm run build`` in client-display project
 - Compile Java and Groovy classes in the ``service`` project: ``mvn compile``